Diseases & Conditions

 Anticoagulants can cause bleeding problems if the dosage is too high so their use must be monitored closely whether you are in the hospital or at home.
 Depending upon the medication you are taking, your doctor may order frequent blood tests to check how long it takes for your blood to clot.
 It is important to make sure that the medication level in your blood is high enough to prevent clots, but not too high to cause excessive bleeding.

 - Heparin.
-Treatment for DVT usually begins with heparin (or LMWH) therapy.
+Treatment for DVT may begin with heparin or LMWH therapy.
 Standard heparin is given intravenously (injection into a vein) while LMWH is given by subcutaneous injection under the skin.
 LMWH has a short half life and is eliminated from the body in 12 hours.
 Dosing is based on body weight.
 For most adults, each dose is the same—unlike for standard heparin, where doses are frequently changed based on clotting times.

 Since LMWH does not require an intravenous line or dose monitoring it can be given on an outpatient basis.
 The injections are given either by a visiting nurse or performed by the patients themselves.

 - Warfarin.
-Heparin (or LMWH) therapy is usually followed by 3 to 6 months of warfarin, which is taken orally.
+Heparin or LMWH therapy is usually followed by 3 to 6 months of warfarin, which is taken orally.
 Warfarin takes at least 36 hours to start working, and from 4 to 5 days to reach its maximum effectiveness.
 For this reason, both heparin and warfarin are given at the start of treatment; the heparin protects the patient, keeping his or her blood anticoagulated until the warfarin "kicks in."
+Warfarin is less commonly used since the advent of Xa inhibitors because it requires frequent blood monitoring, while Xa inhibitors do not.

 Observation and serial ultrasound.
 Depending on your individual risk factors, your doctor may manage an isolated, below the knee or calf DVT with observation and monitoring through serial duplex ultrasound scans, rather than anticoagulant therapy.
 Your doctor will discuss which type of treatment is right for you.